-For those interested in knowing more about Alan’s life, Grant Farquhar’s book ‘Crazy Sorrow: The Life and Death of Alan Mullin’ is released in August.
+For those interested in knowing more about Alan’s life, I recomend reading Grant Farquhar’s book ‘Crazy Sorrow: The Life and Death of Alan Mullin’.

 This is a reader supported site, so every micro payment (the cost of chocolate bar) helps pay for cups of tea, cake and general web pimpery.
 Support via Paypal, buy a book or just a coffee.